Single target Nifty weekly Option Tips

 - 100% intraday tips no positional holdings.

-- We provide sure shot 1 call per day with single target, no multiple targets. (only 1 Nifty weekly option tip per day).
+- We provide sure shot 1,2 calls per day with single target, No multiple targets. (only 1,2 Nifty weekly option tips per day).

 - We provide service through sms and through telegram app both.